Mycenae

 is clean and the restaurants are good and if you want to stay at a place

 on or near the beach, or just spend the afternoon swimming, it will do.
-Further on the road continues to Leonideon with its beautiful stone beach at Plaka.
-Leonideon sits at the edge of a canyon overlooking the sea.
-The road continues inland towrads the town of Tripolis.
-The mountain town of Cosmas is a good place to get away from the heat of the Argolis with its beautiful tree-shaded square and its traditional restaurants and cafeneons.
+Further on the road continues to Leonidion with its beautiful stone beach at Plaka.
+Leonideon sits at the edge of a canyon overlooking the sea and is the eggplant capital of Greece.
+They have a festival every summer.
+The road continues inland towards the town of Tripolis through the canyon, past the impressive Monastery of Panagia Elona carved into a mountain cliff (they sell wonderful honey here).
+The

 |